Reviewed by Alice Farrant

-Barker’s telling of Briseis story raises the question, why would a woman fall in love with a man who has destroyed her previous life and killed her family?
-It’s as if that traumatic experience had barely affected her, or there is no care for her feelings, no space for that in the story of men.
+Barker’s telling of Briseis story raises the question, why would a women fall in love and devotion with a man who has destroyed her previous life and killed her family?
+As if that traumatic experience would barely affect her, or there is no care for her feelings, no space for that in the story of men.
 In Ancient Greek mythology she is a tool, property to be given and degraded as seen fit by the men.
 However, Barker takes the story of Briseis and opens up the myriad of emotions and experiences brought on by the Trojan war from her point of view.

 Ancient Greek mythology and Ancient Greek culture did not give much importance to women.
 Women bred, they weren’t for public society.
-From my meagre knowledge of the subject, women were confined to the home, and seen as the weaker sex.
-Mythology gave them no story; they were plot devices that pushed forward the story of the men.
-Whether it be the kidnapping of Helen to spark the Trojan war or in this case Briseis to spark the conflict between Achilles and Agamemnon, women rarely had power, agency, or a story.
+From my meagre knowledge on the subject, women were confined to the home, and seen as the weaker sex.
+Mythology gave them no story, they were plot devices that pushed forward the story of the men.
+Whether it be the kidnapping of Helen to spark the Trojan war or in this case Briseis to spark the conflict between Achilles and Agamemnon.
+Women rarely had power, agency, or a story.

 The only aspect of the novel that I disliked was that Achilles got sections from his perspective, insights into his thoughts, emotions, and plans to move forward with the war.
 While this was necessary to give context to the reader (if like me they have not read The Iliad) but after so much from Briseis’ perspective to have the third part of the book move in part to the perspective of Achilles pulled me from the story I was enjoying.

-Ancient Greek classics are hailed as the pinnacle of fiction, the epics from which all other tales spring, not to mention where our notions of things like democracy and happiness spring from.
-But these tales suppress women and people of colour; to retell these stories from the perspective of the maligned is a way to highlight not only what was missing from the original text, but to highlight the importance of this type of storytelling in the modern day.
+Ancient Greek classics are hailed as the pinnacle of fiction, the epics from which all other tales spring from.
+Not to mention where our notions of things like democracy and happiness spring from.
+But these tales suppress women and people of colour, to retell these stories from the perspective of the maligned is a way to highlight not only what was missing from the original text, but to highlight the importance of this type of storytelling in the modern day.
 These are the stories we should be telling to express the variety of our narratives.
-So often “white male privilege” tales are consistently hailed and honoured as the pinnacle of fiction, and retellings like Barker’s change that narrative.
-While those stories have an important place in our cultural development, it is important to re-examine them and re-tell them in ways they haven’t been approached before, to realise why, now, they aren’t saying enough about the diverse society that we are.
+So often “white male privilege” tales are what is consistently hailed and honoured as the pinnacle of fiction, and retellings like Barker’s these change that narrative.
+While those stories have an important place in our cultural development, it is important to re-examine them and re-tell them in ways they haven’t been approached, to realise why now, they aren’t saying enough about the diverse society that we are.

 The Silence of the Girls is a powerful story illuminating the story of the girls, specifically Briseis, and their role in the fall of Troy.
 How they felt about the actions of the men that shaped their lives.
 Thought evoking and well paced, this is a book for all.